igorua/commercetools-demo-site/README.md

 Data recommended to be filled for the demo

- * A Description
+ * A description
  * At least one Image (plase fill in the dimensions if you are entering an external URL instead of uploading the image)
- * you can remove the random number from the end of the slug (SEO tab) to get nicer URLs
+ * You can remove the random number from the end of the slug (SEO tab) to get nicer URLs

-> Don't forget to publish your products (There's a special button in the "overview" tab)!
+> Don't forget to publish your products (there's a special button in the "overview" tab)!
 > Once published, they become visible immediately, otherwise you will waste a lot of "it's a feature, not a bug" time.

 ### Transform and Import a Datafeed